Otter-Scott/SV_UniqueCards/README.md

 ### Gunner
 - **Roxy**: Ablation

 Reset your Heat.
 For each Heat removed this way, add a Meltdown to your hand.
+While this card is in your hand, burning a card purges a Meltdown instead.

 - **Noel**: North Winds